 Take Tours in Iceland in October

 If you don’t want to drive in Iceland, no problem.
 Tours are a great way to explore Iceland when weather conditions are tricky.
-This also takes off the burden in preparing your vehicle, road maps, weather forecasts, and whatnot.
+This also takes off the burden of preparing your vehicle, road maps, weather forecasts, and whatnot.

-Packing for Iceland in October
+What to Pack Iceland in October

-If you are visiting waterfalls (which I am sure you will be) – water proof clothes are equally important.
-You will be visiting Iceland at the wettest time of the year, so you can definitely carry a poncho or good water proof shoes and clothing.
+If you are visiting waterfalls (which I am sure you will be) – waterproof clothes are equally important.
+You will be visiting Iceland at the wettest time of the year, so you can definitely carry a poncho or good waterproof shoes and clothing.
 Umbrellas are almost useless here, due to the wind.

 - 1-2 light sweater/s

 - 1-2 thermal wear (top & bottom) – Shop long john/thermals here

-- 1-2 waterproof pant/s
+- 1-2 waterproof pant/s – Shop waterproof pants here

 - Warm scarf for any time of day or in-flight

 - Sturdy waterproof shoes or boots – Buy these UGG waterproof boots

 - Beanie or hat